 With VPN services costing from just a couple of pounds or dollars per month, there’s really no reason not to use one.
 And if your priority is to use it mainly on your PC or laptop, your choice is almost unlimited since every VPN provider supports Windows in one way or another.

 For this reason choosing one can be difficult, but that’s why you’re here, right?
 So let’s get on with it: here are the best VPN services for PCs.

-With apps for Android, iOS and macOS as well as Windows, NordVPN is likely to work on all your devices.
+With apps for Android, iOS and macOS as well as Windows, NordVPN will work on all of your devices, including your PC.

 The Windows app is simple and intuitive: you drag the map around and click on a country’s marker to begin a connection.
 If you prefer, you can browse the country list and also save your favourites for quicker access.

 Security is one of NordVPN’s highlights.
 It also has some servers which offer double protection by routing your connection through two servers instead of one.
 It doesn’t keep logs, either.

 With support for P2P traffic, a customisable kill switch and the option to use the Tor network for extra privacy, the slightly higher monthly cost over certain rivals will be worth it if you value privacy most: and that’s what a VPN service should be all about.

 The three-year deal is the best value, costing US$107.64 – or £2.30 / $2.99 per month.

 Read our full NordVPN review for more details

 We like ExpressVPN for its easy-to-use app and the fact that you can use your subscription on so many devices – including an Amazon Fire Stick, Apple TV, PlayStation and more.